rwbutler/FeatureFlags/README.md

 ### Unlock Flags

-Regardless of whether a feature flag is controlled locally or remotely, the type of flag above operate at global level i.e. they will enable or disable a feature for all users.
+Regardless of whether a feature flag is controlled locally or remotely, the types of flag above operate at global level i.e. they will enable or disable a feature for all users.
 But if we want to unlock a feature for individual users following an in-app purchase or as a reward for the completion of some goal then we need a way to unlock the feature and have it remain unlocked - we achieve this with *unlock flags*.

 To configure an unlock flag in your configuration JSON file add the following: